CE Singderm® Modified Sodium Hyaluronate Gel for Injection

 • As with all transcutaneous procedures, dermal filler implantation carries a risk of infection.
 Standard precautions associated with injectable materials should be followed.

-• The safety for use during pregnancy, in breastfeeding females, or in patients under 18 years has not been established.
+• Singderm is intended for use in patients over 18 years of age, the safety for use during pregnancy in breastfeeding females, or in patients under 18 years has not been established.

 • The safety in patients with known susceptibility to keloid formation, hypertrophic scarring, and pigmentation disorders has not been studied.